sushiljainam/greythr-automation/chat-gpt/responses.md

-Sure, here's an updated version of the headless browser script that takes a command line argument to determine whether to click the 'Sign In' or 'Sign Out' button:
+Sure, here's an updated version of the headless browser script that reads the username and password from environment variables set in the shell:

 ```javascript
 const puppeteer = require('puppeteer');